Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI: Distinguishable Signals

 \item \textbf{Sentiment:} Machine-generated essays tend to adopt a more neutral or positive tone, generally expressing less emotion compared to human-written essays.
 While real students often express a range of emotions, including sadness, anger, confusion, and a sense of being lost.
 These emotions reflect the authentic feelings of young people at that age.

-\item \textbf{Style:} Machine-generated content may incorporate elements from other genres, such as official document styles.
-Additionally, machine-generated content may unexpectedly switch to multilingual content, for example, outputting an English paragraph during Chinese content generation. \end{itemize}
+\item \textbf{Style:} Machine-generated content may incorporate elements from other genres, such as official document styles, or may unexpectedly switch to multilingual content, e.g.,~outputting an English paragraph during Chinese content generation. \end{itemize}

 \textit{Original vs. Improved Prompt} Based on the findings above, we further refined the prompts in the following ways: (1) instructing the model to avoid outputting titles, as these often serve as clear detection cues; (2) discouraging excessive use of connecting words like 'first of all,' 'secondly,' 'then,' and 'finally'; and (3) preventing the mixing of languages other than Chinese.